 The Resident Program Director (RPD) is responsible for all programmatic, personnel, outreach and accounting matters in Indonesia.
 In consultation with IRI/Washington, the RPD designs and implements a long-range strategy for IRI programs in the country, manages budgets and is responsible for compliance with local laws and /regulations governing current funding.

-- Undergraduate degree in political science, international relations or related field; graduate degree preferred.
+- Undergraduate degree in political science, international relations or related field.

 - Seven plus years professional experience in democratic governance and politics, preferably working directly with political parties, civil society organizations/NGOs and/or legislative bodies and officials.